 5. The Blue Ridge Parkway has been the #1 most visited unit of the US National Park system for 70 of the past 74 years.

 7. The Blue Ridge Parkway starts off U.S. Route 441 at the entrance to Great Smoky Mountains National Park and ends at Shenandoah Valley National Park.
 It then becomes scenic Skyline Drive, which meanders through Shenandoah Valley National Park.

 8. The Blue Ridge Parkway speed limit is 45 mph, and no big trucks are allowed.
 But many drivers frequently go even slower as they soak in the stunning scenic views.

 9. Theoretically, it would take 15 hours to drive the Blue Ridge Parkway straight through.
 But of course the countless overlooks, waterfalls, and other attractions along the way will definitely make you want to stop often to see the sights.

 10. The parkway typically receives around 15 million annual visitors, the majority of which visit in summer and during the peak fall colors in autumn.

 READ MORE: The Best Christmas Lights in North Carolina

 Blue Ridge Parkway Overlooks

-11. There are 200 scenic overlooks on the Blue Ridge Parkway, with 68 in Virginia and 132 in Western North Carolina.
+11. There are 200 scenic overlooks on the Blue Ridge Parkway, with 68 in Virginia and 132 in North Carolina.
 They’re notated using mileposts, from VA’s Afton Overlook (MP 0.2 to NC’s View Oconaluftee River (MP 468.4).